freshleaf4398/Surface-Integral-Equation/README.md

 1. Create the 3D object on COMSOL
 2. Create the free triangular mesh at the object`s surface
 3. Export the surface mesh in .mphtxt format
 4. Import the created mesh in MATLAB.
-Import these variables: ``p`` (triangle vertex points), the first chunk of columns consists of three rows and ``t`` (triangle connection between the vertex points), the second of the three row columns.
+Import these variables: ``p`` (triangle vertex points), the first chunk of columns consists of three rows, and ``t`` (triangle connection between the vertex points), the second of the three row columns.
 Save this two variables and create a line to load these variables in ``runner.m`` (The example assumes a 30 nm radius sphere that has 246 triangular mesh elements)
 6. Add variable ``t``by 1